 Whaling in Greenland - facts

-- Greenland’s whalers claim they hunt for cultural and nutritional needs – but WDC has proved it is also being sold to tourists.
+- Greenland’s whalers claim they hunt for cultural and nutritional needs – but WDC has proved the meat is also being sold to tourists.

-- Whale meat from the hunts has been sold in Denmark, illegally.
+- Whale meat from the hunts has been sold, illegally, in Denmark.

 Greenland is targeting tourists to buy whale meat.
 This contravenes the IWC rules and cannot be justified as ‘subsistence’ whaling.